 What’s Next?

-Our internal communication software Cerkl Broadcast has helped hundreds of companies personally engage their employees.
-Access a free personalized, downloadable audit to share within your organization.
-Review the types of content your team creates and distributes across your channels and find the best way to celebrate Women’s Equality Day in 2023.
+Our internal communication software, Cerkl Broadcast, has helped hundreds of companies personally engage their employees.
+Access a free DEI communication checklist to share within your organization.
+Review the types of content your team creates and distributes across your channels and find the best way to celebrate Women’s Equality Day in 2024.

 FAQ

-Women’s Equality Day has been celebrated on August 26th every year since 1973.
-It commemorates the ratification of the 19th Amendment to the U.S. Constitution, which, in 1920, gave women in America the right to vote.
+Women’s Equality Day has been celebrated on August 26 every year since 1973.
+It commemorates the ratification of the 19th Amendment to the U.S. Constitution, which in 1920 gave women in America the right to vote.